jcrivard/opencruise/README.md

 3. Grading of segments section enhanced for screens > 800 pixels wide (ie. tablets).
 4. User customizable BAF values in config section.

+## Installation
+Copy the contents of the "dist" folder to your SSL(HTTPS) enabled web server.
+You will need SSL to use the app offline and to get geolocation data for plots.
+See the help section for details on additing it to your home screen.

 ### Footnotes

-1. Due to Safari on IOS lagging behind in functionality and an assumption that most Foresters would rather take a cheap tablet into the woods.
-2. Due to support for CSS grid.
+1. Due to support for CSS grid.
+2. Safari 10.1+ should work, but due to removal of email option, you may be unable to offload data.
 3. I was hoping that browser support for custom grammars would have been usable by now, but that is not the case.
-I may add this feature back in if the situation changes.
+The feature may be readded if the situation changes.
 4. Replaced jquery mobile with custom css, including a modified version of surface from: [https://github.com/mildrenben/surface](https://github.com/mildrenben/surface); removed jquery and knockout.js; added vue.js.

 ## Build Setup